New England Farm Workers’ Council

 Among its chief programs are:

-Emergency shelter assistance for at-risk families in Hampden County, Massachusetts
+- Emergency shelter assistance for at-risk families throughout Massachusetts

 NEFWC Program Locations